5302.0 - Balance of Payments and International Investment Position, Australia, Sep 2019 Quality Declaration

 ABS Chief Economist Bruce Hockman said: "For the first time in 46 years, we have had two consecutive current account surpluses."

 "Strong export volumes for non-monetary gold reflected global geo-political developments, whereas iron ore and LNG have shown sustained high export levels, LNG exports in particular reflecting the production impact of the mining boom.
 Volumes remained steady for imports overall and resulted in an increased September quarter trade surplus."

 Contribution to Gross Domestic Product

-In seasonally adjusted chain volume terms, the balance on goods and services surplus increased $2.7 billion, widening the surplus to $6.4 billion.
-The rising exports and falling imports resulted in an expected contribution of 0.6 percentage points to growth in the June quarter 2019 Gross Domestic Product.
+In seasonally adjusted chain volume terms, the balance on goods and services surplus increased $1.0 billion, widening the surplus to $9.3 billion, with an expected contribution of 0.2 percentage points to growth in the September quarter 2019 Gross Domestic Product.